alpenlabs/Technical-Whitepaper/README.md

 _Figure 11.
 A deposit transaction creates a new Rollup UTXO with the deposited funds added to the rollup value and a Refund UTXO for the user.
 A user may spend multiple User Fund UTXOs, all spendable by the user, totaling the deposit amount.
 The witness includes the deposit script inputs, deposit script, and the control block proving the existence of the Deposit TapLeaf._

 Funds are deposited to the Rollup UTXO sequentially, where each user spends from the latest Rollup UTXO to create an updated Rollup UTXO that includes their deposit.
 Relevant deposit data, including the public key identifying the user and deposit value, are hashed and committed to the Rollup State while the deposit is still pending.
 We use a Merkle Mountain Range [74] to commit sequential deposit data into a single pending deposits hash within the Rollup State.
-Figure 12 shows how the pending deposit hash and pending deposit count of the Rollup State gets updated as we construct the Merkle Mountain Range.
+Figure 12 shows how the Pending Deposits Hash and Pending Deposits Count of the Rollup State gets updated as we construct the Merkle Mountain Range.

 <p align="center">
 <img src="figures/12.png" width="800"/>
 </p>

 _Figure 12.
 A user creates a deposit transaction by spending from the deposit path of the Rollup UTXO.
 This deposit transaction creates a new Rollup UTXO with an updated Rollup State commitment and the deposited amount added to the UTXO value.
-Pending Deposit Hash and Count are updated in the Rollup State as shown in the figure.
-The Pending Deposit Hash is computed by taking the hash of the concatenation of the Merkle Range roots from left to right.
-After the deposits are processed in L2 and the L2 state change containing the pending deposits is settled on L1 with an update transaction, then the pending deposits data is reset._
+Pending Deposits Hash and Count are updated in the Rollup State as shown in the figure.
+The Pending Deposits Hash is computed by taking the hash of the concatenation of the Merkle Range roots from left to right.
+After the deposits are processed in L2 and the L2 state change containing the pending deposits is settled on L1 with an update transaction, the pending deposits data is reset._

 **Deposit Script Inputs**